myaiplug/Myaiplug/README.md

-# MyAiPlug™ NoDAW — Professional AI Audio Tools
+# MyAiPlug™ NoDAW — Professional Audio Tools

 **One-click solutions for your audio and video editing needs.**